 There is a very famous bamboo forest in Kyoto, it is much bigger than the one in Kamakura, but in my opinion the one in Kamakura is nicer.
 The reason for this is that in Kyoto you follow a very wide road through a gigantic bamboo forest, in Kamakura you follow little trails through the considerably smaller forest which feels so much more intimate.

-There is also a little tea house where you can sit down and enjoy some matcha green tea and some traditional Japanese sweets while enjoying the view of the bamboo grove.
+There is also a little tea house where you can sit down and enjoy some matcha green tea and some traditional Japanese sweets while marveling about the beauty of the bamboo grove.

 The Tsurugaoka Hachimangu Shrine is the most important shrine in Kamakura.
 I was founded in 1063 and stands at its current location cince 1180.
 It is an important shrine for warriors and especially the Minamoto family who founded it when Kamakura was the capital of Japan.